A Dual-Strategy Approach to Model Training

 Two Complementary Training Strategies

-Recognizing that no single approach would solve the problem at enterprise scale, a dual-strategy framework was developed.
-Each strategy addressed a different dimension of the challenge.
+Since no single approach would solve the problem at enterprise scale, a dual strategy framework was developed.

 Built directly from the CVS Health and Aetna style guides, this strategy translated human-readable brand guidance into machine-calibrating signal.